 Lastly

-A nail gun gauge chart can help you have a glimpse of the guns in the market and their nails.
+A nail gun gauge chart can work as a nail gauge guide to give you a glimpse of the guns in the market and their nails.
 Indeed, you don’t need to memorize all the nailers.
 As we suggest, molding and trimming require thinner nails.
 But fencing and roofing ask for a sturdier means.
 Thus you just need to make sure to use the right nail gun in your work.